-The tube-shaped reuseable device measures 11 parameters with multiple sensors that include a 3D rotational velocity sensor, a 3D linear acceleration sensor, a pressure sensor, a temperature sensor, and a 3D orientation sensor.
-It is also equipped with a radio frequency transmitter, a recovery module, and a communication module.
+The tube-shaped device measures 11 parameters with multiple sensors that include a three-dimensional rotational velocity sensor, a three-dimensional linear acceleration sensor, a pressure sensor, a temperature sensor, and a three-dimensional orientation sensor.
+The Sensor Fish also is equipped with a radio frequency transmitter, a recovery module, and a communication module.
+Once the Sensor Fish is collected by boat, it is placed in a docking station where its battery is recharged and the data it collected are transferred.

 The Sensor Fish has been tested in Asia, Australia, Europe, and multiple locations in the United States.
 It is commercially available through Advanced Telemetry Systems.
 A miniaturized version of the Sensor Fish (Sensor Fish Mini) has also been developed.
-The Sensor Fish Mini can be used for physical measurements and evaluation of fish passage conditions in in small hydro systems and structures with small clearance.
+The Sensor Fish Mini can be used for physical measurements and evaluation of fish passage conditions in small hydro systems and structures with small clearance.
 It can also be deployed for physical measurements during scaled turbine testing and to evaluate the machine dynamics of turbines.
-It has a spherical shape with a diameter of 23 mm and has a mass of ~ 6.4 g.
+It has a spherical shape with a diameter of 23 mm and has a mass of ~6.4 g.